JPD-Research/translationWork/readme.md

   - <**> wrote the decoder and overall model, training and some simple tests
   - (20-Dec-23)
   - <**> finished the seq2seq model, updated the translate() method to use a tensorflow loop - significantly increased performance
     - added next steps to the bottom of the notebook
     - still do to - complete documentation of this notebook
     - small text edit to rnn notebook, placeholder for translator notebook
+  - translator work
+    - needed subwork tokenizer model completed as input
+      - needed to be explicit about encoding for the vocab to store/reload properly
+      - <**> completed the code for the subword tokenizer - saved model for translator usage